PhilipCastiglione/philipcastiglione.github.io/pages/personal/index.md

 # Personal Home

-This part of my website is for things aren't professional.
+This part of my website is for things that aren't professional.
 <br>
 <br>
 <br>
-Some of them even might be unprofessional.
+Some of them might even be unprofessional.